Litigation and Alternative Dispute Resolution

 - The Legal 500 United States – Recognized WilmerHale across 30 practice areas, including Labor and Employment, in 2022.

 - Chambers USA: America's Leading Lawyers for Business – Chambers described our labor and employment lawyers as a “practical team that provides sound advice,” with a “recognized capacity to handle an array of labor and employment matters, including employment litigation, traditional labor law and management training.”
 Partner Jonathan Rosenfeld who has been recognized by Chambers every year since 2006, “receives warm praise from interviewees, with one source attesting: ‘He treats us like we're his number one client.’”

 - U.S. News – Best Lawyers® – Our Labor and Employment Practice was recognized in the 2014–2021 editions.

-- Boston Magazine – Recognized Ariella Feingold, Jonathan Rosenfled, Laura Schneider and Andrew Stauber as top employment lawyers in the inaugural 2021 Top Lawyers List.
+- Boston Magazine – Recognized Ariella Feingold, Jonathan Rosenfeld, Laura Schneider and Andrew Stauber as top labor and employment lawyers in the 2021 and 2022 Top Lawyers List.

 - Massachusetts Super Lawyers – Jonathan Rosenfeld has been recognized as a super lawyer every year since 2007.

 - Best Lawyers in America – Laura Schneider has been recognized for her employment law – management practice in the 2016–2023 editions.